When you learn how to light a green screen evenly, it gives you outstanding results when it is time to start editing your video.

 Pointing a hard light source (light with no diffusion) at a green screen will only put you into trouble.

-The light from a hard light source will produce an uneven light due to the gradient surrounding it, which is not good for productions.
+The light from a hard light source will produce an uneven light due to the gradient surrounding it, which is not good for production.
 An example of a hard light source is tungsten light.

 Green Screen Materials